AnnsAnns/RIOT/doc/guides/build-system/kconfig.md

 be followed by the specific value.
 For instance, the 'samd21' family symbol is named `CPU_FAM_SAMD21`.

-In addition, a default value to the correspondent common symbol must be defined.
+In addition, a default value to the corresponding common symbol must be defined.
-The default value must be guarded by the boolean symbol correspondent to the hierarchy.
+The default value must be guarded by the boolean symbol corresponding to the hierarchy.

 Features may be provided by any hierarchy symbol.
 Usually symbols are selected from more specific to less specific.
-This means that a `CPU_MODEL_<model>` symbol usually would select the correspondent `CPU_FAM_<family>` symbol, which would in turn select the `CPU_CORE_<core>`.
+This means that a `CPU_MODEL_<model>` symbol usually would select the corresponding `CPU_FAM_<family>` symbol, which would in turn select the `CPU_CORE_<core>`.
 This may change in some cases where `CPU_COMMON_` symbols are defined to avoid repetition.
 For convenience and if it makes sense within a CPU vendor family, it's also allowed to use